ljon5156/InstaCartPythonProject/README.md

 # InstacartPythonProject

-This project contains Python code based on fictional data from Instacart as part of CareerFoundry's Data Analytics PRogram.
+This project contains Python code based on fictional data from Instacart as part of CareerFoundry's Data Analytics Program.

 # Objective

 Instacart is an online grocery store that operates through an app.
 They already have good sales but want to learn more information about their sales patterns.
-The goal of this project is to derive insights and suggest strategies to increase revenue.
+The goal of this project is to derive insights and suggest possible strategies to increase revenue.

 # Data